isaac-pj/vr-store/wiki.md

 no - publish router component
 no - colab with svawc port
-no - colar or create a flexbox component layout
+no - colar or create a flexbox component layout no - port typescript svawc no - create a svawc command line

 # ideas

-no - add proxy events to multiple events e multiple targets ok - data children component no - create a rounded component with circles and plane for aframe
+no - create a component for auto close camera no - add proxy events to multiple events e multiple targets ok - data children component no - create a rounded component with circles and plane for aframe